-Who has been inf Who has been informed?
+Who has been info ormed?

 Child's parents/carers If yes, record details:

 Yes/No If no, please state why?

 Child's Named Person/school teacher If yes, record details:

 If no, please state why?

 Yes/No

-External agencies s contacted (date and time)
+External agencies contacted (date and time)

 Police Name, role and contact number:

-Yes / No Incident number (if applicable):
+Yes / No Incident number (if applies blo):

-Date: modern number (ii applicable).
+Date: Incident number (if applicable):

+Duto.
 What information was shared and why:

 Time:

 Details of advice received:

 Local authority Name, role and contact number:

 (inc. social services and

 education) What information was shared and why: